-The risk of extreme wildfires isn't going away anytime soon.
+The risk of extreme wildfires isn't going away anytime soon, either.
 Hotter summers and other extreme weather coupled with lingering drought have created the ideal environment for intense, large-scale wildfire events over a longer season, in the U.S. and around the world.

 How insurers are responding

-In 2020, alone, wildfires cost insurance companies an estimated $7 billion to $13 billion2.
-In response to major losses, many insurers are opting out of high-risk wildfire markets, which leaves homeowners vulnerable.
+In response to major losses running into the billions, many insurers are opting out of high-risk wildfire markets, which leaves homeowners vulnerable.
 Some insurers are struggling to stay solvent in the aftermath of multiple billion-dollar payouts, too.

 Other insurance companies are leveraging data to recalibrate their portfolios in order to balance high-risk wildfire zones with more moderate risks.

 Nationwide is using modeling tools to gain a comprehensive understanding of the concentration of fire risk in wildfire-prone states.
-This tool examines factors like wind, drought and other weather conditions along with available fuel to create a risk score for different areas.
+These tools examine factors like wind, drought and other weather conditions along with available fuel to create a risk score for different areas.
 Nationwide's leadership team uses these insights to make informed underwriting decisions so it can protect insureds responsibly while writing a profitable book.

-"Taking underwriting actions helps us be more proactive in areas susceptible to wildfire so we can continue to provide a product that is much-needed in places like California," notes Davis.
+"Taking underwriting actions helps us be more proactive in areas like probable maximum loss (PML) so we can continue to provide a product that is much-needed in places like California," notes Davis.
+"While other carriers are pulling out and reducing capital, we're a viable market and are offering a range of products and services to help insureds protect their homes and valuables."

-In addition to ongoing risk analysis efforts, Nationwide E&S's Personal Lines team is launched an additional layer of protection for insureds through Wildfire Protection Solutions (WPS).
+In addition to ongoing risk analysis efforts, Nationwide E&S's Personal Lines team also offers an additional layer of protection for insureds through Wildfire Defense Systems (WDS).

 "WDS has trained firefighters that work with local fire departments," explains Davis.
 "If the fire department can get to the property, so can WDS."